 Print New Business Cards

 Another easy way to ensure that your networking skills are polished is to print new business cards.
 Design them in a sleek and professional manner with solid colors and without too much going on.
 Include your name, your job, your place of work, and your contact information.
 Shy away from including too much other information that would distract the recipient and make it look less professional.
 This way, you have something to hand to professional connections that will help them remember exactly who you are and how they can contact you in the future.

-If you need to sharpen your networking skills fast, these four areas are a good place to start.
+If you need to improve networking skills fast, these four areas are a good place to start.
 Another suggestion is to use informational interviews.
 Once you get started, you will find yourself more prepared to make new connections and network your way to your dream job.